 Since the start of the semester, the Wi-Fi has been spotty at best.
 Administration has tried to remedy this by periodically shutting down and reactivating access points in individual buildings, one at a time.

 As of Tuesday, Feb.
 28, the old Wi-Fi login system was reimplemented.
 Students and staff are now required to enter their student information system (SIS) login to gain access to the wireless network.
 But that does nothing to protect us from a student or a staff member that is the one trying to steal information.
+Consequently, every individual should take it upon themselves to learn more about security measures like VPN’s.

 An article from ABC news states, “There are no estimates of how often this happens.
 No one has ever been arrested for Wi-Fi hacking.”
 This shows how institutions fail to take wireless security seriously, which leads to situations similar to Valley’s.
 The hacking of Valley’s network brought awareness to vulnerabilities in Pierce’s system.

-For a somewhat more practical approach, the IT department should be given funds for creating redundancies that back up faculty, staff and student emails.
+For a somewhat more practical approach, the IT department should be given funds for creating redundancies that back up faculty, staff, and student emails.
 That way, if Pierce’s data is ever compromised, online records of students’ grades will be backed up.

 Keeping students’ data and records safe should be a priority on campus.